irinaabnizova/joint-multiomic-analysis/README.md

 ## Joint_multiomic_analysis: computational methods used to analyse jointly the transcriptome, chromatin accessibility and DNA methylation data from scNOME_seq data

-- The data set is from (Argelaguet 2020). scNOME_seq tachnology as descibed in (Clark 2029, Kelly 2012)

 This set of methods allows to define two contrasting sets of genes: differentially expressed genes (DEGs) and similarly expressed genes (SEGs) from the transcriptomics data per lineage (pseudobulk).
 It further identifies epigenetic patterns genome-wide, for both chromatin and DNA methylation layers.